sebbrochet/django_dashboard/README.md

-## django_dashboard: REST API to manage a Release Dashboard
+## django_dashboard: REST API based on django to implement a Release Dashboard

 This project provides a REST API to create/read/update/delete:
 * Projects